 Get Some Experience Then Raise Prices

 Once you get some experience under your belt, it’s just super easy to start increasing those rates, and your customers will be okay with that.
 Because now they see you have a following behind you.
-They’re going to be able to look at your portfolios, see the work you’ve been doing, Read some reviews, and understand there are no customers were saying consistent things about your company.
+They’re going to be able to look at your portfolios, see the work you’ve been doing, Read some reviews, and understand if there are no customers who were saying consistent things about your company.

 Advertise Your Pricelist or Not.

 I get questions a lot about whether or not to publish your prices.
 For me, this is about my experience.
 I have done it both ways, so when I say from my experience, I wouldn’t say I’m biased and just talking from one end of the spectrum.
 I’ve done this business for a long time without having prices posted.
 I see the benefit, and if you feel you need to charge more, there will not be a discrepancy, and this can work in your favor in particular situations.

 I did transition eventually into publishing my prices on my website and test how that affects my booking ratio.
 So when I speak to you, I am coming from a place of trying to be as responsible as possible, knowing I put in the work and tried all angles that you guys can learn from my experience here.